Filipanderssondev/Monitoring_of_virtual_machines/README.md

 We'll place this in the *infrastructure* folder, where the *node exporter full* dashboard resides.
 Give it one or more labels, then define evaluation settings.

 As for the notification configuration, we don't have any working contact points.
-Leave it as the default option, and create the alert rule.
+Leave it as is, and create the alert rule.
 This will be edited later.

 #### Create a mail server

+Grafana offers a variety of contact points.
+Nowadays, enterprises favor solutions such as incident management systems or team communcation platforms.
+We'll go with something simple, email.

 To receive emails we will need a mail server.
-Designate one of the VMs as a mail server and download postfix (https://www.postfix.org/):
+We'll designate *mgmt-01* as a mail server and download postfix (https://www.postfix.org/):
 ```
 sudo dnf install postfix
 sudo systemctl start postfix